cppalliance/safe-cpp/proposal/draft.md

     }
 ```

 I've relabelled the example to show function points and region names of variables and loans.
 If we run live analysis on 'R0, the region for the variable `ref`, we see it's live at points 'R0 = { 4, 8, 9, 10, 11 }.
+These are the points where its subsequently used.
 We'll grow the loan regions 'R1 and 'R2 until their constraint equations are satisfied.

 `'R1 : 'R0 @ P3` means that starting at P3, the 'R1 contains all points 'R0 does, along all control flow paths, as long as 'R0 is live.
 'R1 = { 3, 4 }.
 Grow 'R2 the same way: 'R2 = { 7, 8, 9, 10, 11 }.

 Now we can hunt for contradictions.
 Visit each point in the function and consider, "is there a read, write, move, drop or other invalidating action on any of the loans in scope?"
-The only potential invalidating actions are the drops of `x` and `y` where they fall out of scope.
+The only potential invalidating actions are the drops of `x` and `y` where they go out of scope.
 At P9, the loan `^y` is in scope, because P9 is an element of its region 'R2.
 This is a conflicting action, because the loan is also on the variable `y`.
 That raises a borrow checker error.
 There's also a drop at P10.
 P10 is in the region for `^y`, but that is not an invalidating action, because the loan is not on a place that overlaps with with `x`, the operand of the drop.

 The law of exclusivity is enforced at this point.
 A new mutable loan is an invalidating action on loans that are live at an overlapping place.
 A new shared loan is an invalidating action on mutable loans that are live at an overlapping place.
 Additionally, storing to variables is always an invalidating action when there is any loan, shared or mutable, on an overlapping place.